 Bed Joint Reinforcement Using Helical Bar

 Cracks in brickwork and masonry can be caused by a number of factors.
-These include, but are not limited to, thermal movement, failed drainage, poor construction, installation of replacement doors and windows and vegetation such as tree roots.
+These include, but are not limited to, thermal movement, failed drainage, poor construction, installation of replacement doors and windows, and vegetation such as tree roots.

 The shape and direction of cracks can offer clues as to the cause of cracking.
 Horizontal cracking, tapered cracks, cracks that follow the bed joints around the bricks and cracks through bricks, are all tell-tale signs that an experienced structural surveyor will use in both diagnosing the cause and specifying the repair.

 Bed Joint Reinforcement and crack stitching, involves the introduction of stainless-steel helical bar embedded in purpose made grout.
-This technology is designed to reconnect the masonry on either side of cracks in walls, restoring the structural integrity of failed masonry.
+This technology is designed to reconnect the masonry on either side of cracks in walls, restoring the structural integrity.

 With the introduction of the helical system we are able to create masonry beams that allow the safe removal of windows or masonry, redistributing structural loads.
-In cases where subsidence has occurred, the introduction of the helical system can minimise the need for piling or underpinning in subsidence cases.
+In cases where subsidence has occurred, the introduction of the helical system can minimise the need for piling or underpinning.